Combinatorial quantization of 4d 2-Chern-Simons theory II: Quantum invariants of higher ribbons in $D^4$: Preliminaries

 where $X\xleftarrow{\operatorname{pr}_X} X\times Y\xrightarrow{\operatorname{pr}_Y} Y$ are the projections of measureable spaces and $\mathsf{Meas}_X\xleftarrow{-|_X}\mathsf{Meas}_X\times\mathsf{Meas}_Y\xrightarrow{-|_Y}\mathsf{Meas}_Y$ are the restriction functors on measureable fields. \end{proof} We will use the third statement freely throughout this paper.

-\begin{definition} Suppose $X$ admits a $\mu$-measureable cover $\mathcal{U}\rightarrow X$ (ie. we have a Borel measureable algebra on $X$).
-The \textbf{measureable sheaves of (finite-rank) Hermitian sections} $\cV^X\subset\cH^X$ over $(X,\mu)$ is the full subcategory consisting of measureable fields $H^X$ such that its direct integral over $U\in\mathcal{U}$,
+Similar to \cite{TRENTINAGLIA2010750}, we shall restrict to better-behaved collection of Hilbert fields. \begin{definition} Suppose $X$ admits a $\mu$-measureable cover $\mathcal{U}\rightarrow X$ (ie. we have a Borel measureable algebra on $X$).
+The \textbf{measureable sheaves of (finite-rank) Hermitian sections} $\cV^X\subset\cH^X$ over $(X,\mu)$ is the full additive measureable subcategory consisting of measureable fields $H^X$ such that its direct integral over $U\in\mathcal{U}$,